+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 • Demonstrate your knowledge of written and spoken English.
 You must either sit an ESOL exam or show proof that you are a national of an English-speaking country.

 • Pass the Life in the UK Test.
-This requirement is mandatory for all those who wish to become British citizens.

-Can a refugee acquire for British Citizenship?
+Can a Refugee Acquire British Citizenship?

 According to the 2009 Borders, Citizenship and Immigration Act, the path to nationality and permanent residence in the UK for refugees comprises three different stages: